 Diversions to off-stream storage, depending on the timing relative to species occurrence, could increase entrainment loss and adversely affect species populations, including chinook salmon and steelhead.
 Significant adverse impacts may include increased predation associated with the fish screen facility, increased losses attributable to fish screen inefficiency, and increased losses of eggs and larvae of striped bass, splittail, American shad, and other species.
 Although the diversion into in-Delta storage would be screened, entrainment-related losses would occur, including predation, abrasion and impingement, and entrainment of fish at critical life stages and other aquatic organisms that cannot effectively be screened given the existing technology.
 Export of in-Delta storage discharged to Delta channels could result in adverse effects.
 Higher exports resulting from increased storage in the Delta could adversely affect the population abundance of Delta species through entrainment losses of winter-, spring-, and fall-run chinook salmon and adult delta smelt.
 In addition, increased exports would increase the magnitude of net reverse flow conditions in Old and Middle Rivers and possibly in the lower San Joaquin River.
-Net reverse flow conditions are counter to natural net flow conditions in Delta diversions.
+Net reverse flow conditions are counter to natural net flow conditions in Delta channels and could reduce productivity, impair species movement, and increase entrainment in Delta diversions.
 This impact is considered significant.